Mapping IR emitter module KY-005 sensor/receiver module KY-022-IR sensor - A tutorial for raspberry pi

 Wiring up

-Wiring up the pi with both sensors was a bit of challenge for me, first because it was a new sensor that I was working and it was difficult to find in a single website the wiring with both sensors and in the pi.
-Often, the tutorials were for arduino and for one sensor, the transmitter or the receiver [3].
-This section is the result for the lack of having both sensors on the pi.
+Wiring up the pi with both sensors was a bit of a challenge for me, first because it was a new sensor that I was working and it was difficult to find in a single website the wiring with both sensors and the pi.
+Often, the tutorials were for Arduino and for one sensor, the transmitter or the receiver [3].
+This section is the result of the lack of having both sensors on the pi.
 The first image depicts the wiring for the transmitter.

 Pi PIN Transmitter PIN